maddec/papaguiskin/README.md

 ## Quick Notes

-* explanation of the process available here:
+* explanation of the process available on my blog http://analogd.com/blog here: http://ow.ly/eq2fS
 * currently provide Adobe Illustrator graphic templates to ease the process of preparing UI skins.
 * based on Azure theme (new official MetalWorksMobileTheme version in preparation)
 * to demonstrate how easy it is to build new skins two basic examples are provided Metroid and Castlevania skins (small change of colors, no changes done to gradients, shapes or proportions).